Nice to meet you.

 - Inkspace Review, Sarah Itzel Q, Social Media Marketing Manager.

-6. Sketch: Best native macOS application for designing and editing
+6. Sketch: Best Adobe Illustrator alternative for designing on macOS

 Sketch is a Native MacOS application built with tried-and-tested frameworks that help designers bring their ideas to life.
 Since it's native to macOS, it improves everything from performance to battery life.
 You get an infinite canvas, which allows you to add as many artboards as needed.